dnif-archive/AWS-Digi/README.md

    </tr>
    <tr>
       <td>Log Entry Type</td>
-      <td>ontains the action.
+      <td>Contains the action.
 This is either, report sent, report opened, report or if the host has replied with a resolved statement.</td>
    </tr>
    <tr>
       <td>Log Time</td>